core-wg/resource-directory/draft-ietf-core-resource-directory.md

 A registration update resets the timeout of the registration to the (possibly updated) lifetime of the registration, independent of whether a `lt` parameter was given.

+If the context of the registration is changed in an update explicitly or implicitly, relative references submitted in the original registration or later updates are resolved anew against the new context (like in the original registration).

 The update registration request interface is specified as follows: